 This metric tracks the mass of Scope 3 Emissions attributable to the company, reported in metric tons (t) of carbon dioxide.....

-Novata’s ESG platform is designed to create an easy and clear environment for your ESG reporting process.
-With in-platform guidance and a team of customer success managers and ESG experts, you will always have help no matter where you are in your ESG journey.
+Novata’s platform is designed to create an easy and clear environment for your ESG reporting process.
+With in-platform guidance and a team of customer success managers and ESG experts, you will always have help no matter where you are in your sustainability journey.
 Whether you are identifying metrics or completing reports, Novata is with you at every step.